 Technically, the stock ball is a delivery that turns from the offside to the leg side for a right-handed batsman.

 Ideally, the ball is to be gripped such that the knuckles on the index and middle fingers are spread across the seam of the ball.
 The index finger is to be used to generate the spin and make it alter the direction and bounce through.

 Certain bowlers, however, turn their wrist in a clockwise direction to generate the turn they need.
 As opposed to rotating it in the anti-clockwise direction of the leg-spinner.
 Muttiah Muralitharan is a prime example of the same.

 The arm ball is bowled without rolling the fingers down the side of the ball upon release.

 This means the ball has little or no spin on it, and will not turn off the pitch after bouncing.

 This delivery is best used as a variation by a bowler who is turning the ball considerably.
 It can surprise a batsman expecting the ball to turn significantly after it bounces off the pitch and leave hte batsman hanging.

-Like its name suggests, the doosra is pretty much the opposite of the off-spinners’ stock ball.
+Like the name suggests, the Doosra is pretty much the opposite of the off-spinners’ stock ball.